Renardo13/Scrapping/Arachnida/README.md

 We can do a Python script for that.

-We will use beautiful soup to parse html data
+We will use beautiful soup to parse html data and download image